Machine-readable passport: Names

 Due to technical limits, characters inside the Machine Readable Zone (MRZ) need to be restricted to the 10 Arabic numerals, the 26 capital Latin letters A through Z, and the filler character <.

 Apostrophes and similar punctuation marks have to be omitted, but hyphens and spaces should be replaced by an opening angle bracket.
-Diacritical marks are not permitted in the MRZ.
-Even though they may be useful to distinguish names, the use of diacritical marks in the MRZ could confuse machine-reading equipment.

 Section 6 of the 9303 part 3 document specifies transliteration of letters outside the A–Z range.
-It recommends that diacritical marks on Latin letters A-Z are simply omitted (ç → C, ð → D, ê → E, ñ → N etc.), but it allows the following transliterations:
+It recommends that diacritical marks on Latin letters A-Z are simply omitted (ç → C, ď → D, ê → E, ñ → N etc.), but it allows the following transliterations: